90-day administrative driving prohibition

 How to get your driver’s licence back

 If you have reached the end of your prohibition, you can reapply for your driver’s licence by following these steps:

 - Pay any outstanding fines or debts you owe to the court or government.

-- Pay any amounts owed to ICBC, such as for the:
+- Pay any amounts owed to ICBC, such as a Driver Risk Premium.

-Book an appointment to visit an ICBC driver licensing office and bring your
+- Book an appointment to visit an ICBC driver licensing office and bring your required ID.

 - Pay a $31 short-term driver’s licence fee and $250 reinstatement fee.

 There may be additional requirements before you can get your licence back.
-For more information, visit RoadSafetyBC website or
+For more information, visit RoadSafetyBC or contact us.

 Driving while prohibited

 There are more penalties if you are caught driving while prohibited.
 Driving while under a prohibition is a criminal offence.